xerocross/js-algorithms-xerocross/README.md

 The purpose of this is mainly for the author's own practice, but the source files may also be of educational use.

+## Development and Testing

+After you have cloned this repository, you need NPM.
+While not strictly necessary, we also recommend using Yarn.
+To install all the necessary node modules execute the command `yarn install`.

+To run the full suite of tests, execute `yarn run test`.

+If you make any changes to the source files, to rebuild the distributable file execute `yarn run build`.

 ## Deployment

 You can include the stand-alone script file `jsalgorithms-xerocross.js` directly in